Dragons Turning Into Snakes

 a few words on the making of….

-Dragons turning Into Snakes is as much a snapshot as a poet’s liturgy for entering, abiding and surrendering to the alchemy of winter, the darkness of mysteries.
+Dragons turning Into Snakes is as much a snapshot of a moment in poetic space as a poet’s liturgy for entering, abiding and surrendering to the alchemy of winter, a darkness of mysteries we somehow live through or into.
 It moves through thresholds of a winter descent with a touch of romance, blooms of grief and naked silence towards hints of spring.
-From the great majestic pauses of snowfalls to rains, from womb-sleep to birthing, from hibernation, dreaming and metabolizing experience to readying for new adventures.
+From majestic pauses of snowfalls to rains, from womb-sleep to birthing, from hibernation, dreaming and metabolizing experience to readying for new adventures.
 Many of the poems take the reader off the page and into the world– like glowing ingots pulled from the blacksmith’s hearth.

 What Dragons turning into Snakes conjures will be unique to everyone.
-Astrologically, 2024 was the Yang Wood Dragon year– a vast, expansive view and power with few resolutions.
-2025 is the Yin Wood Snake– as if the great flying dragon lands and draws all its power into the tiny form of a newborn snake, a terrestrial seed, a mystic current tunneling further.
-How does vast experience pollinate or feed into our deepest subconscious well?
+Astrologically, 2024 was the Yang Wood Dragon year– a vast view and power with few resolutions.
+2025 is the Yin Wood Snake– as if the dragon lands and draws all its power into a newborn snake, a terrestrial seed, a mystic current tunneling further.
+How does vast experience enter our deepest subconscious well?
 What to do with lightning?

 Does the way lead out or in?